Gaeltacht: Geographical area

-In 1926, the official Gaeltacht was designated as a result of the report of the first Gaeltacht Commission Coimisiún na Gaeltachta.
+In 1926, the official Gaeltacht was designated as a result of the report of the first Gaeltacht Commission, Coimisiún na Gaeltachta.
 The exact boundaries were not defined.
 At the time, an area was classified as Gaeltacht if 80% or more of the population was Irish-speaking; however, partial-Gaeltacht status was also accorded to many areas that did not meet the threshold, so long as they were at least 25% Irish-speaking.
-The Irish Free State recognised that there were predominantly Irish-speaking or semi-Irish-speaking districts in 7 of its 26 counties, covering 22 districts.
+The Irish Free State recognised that there were predominantly Irish-speaking or semi-Irish-speaking districts in 7 of its 26 counties, covering 22 districts, but also noted that the Irish-speaking population was declining, and that education through Irish was difficult to source.

 In the 1950s, another Gaeltacht Commission concluded that the Gaeltacht boundaries were ill-defined.
 It recommended that Gaeltacht status be based solely on the strength of language use in an area.

-The Ministers and Secretaries (Amendment) Act 1956 created the office Department of the Gaeltacht a Department of State headed by the Minister for the Gaeltacht, a member of the Government.
-The same legislation allowed the government to designate areas as being Gaeltacht districts.
+The Ministers and Secretaries (Amendment) Act 1956, which created the position of Minister for the Gaeltacht, permitted the designation of areas as being Gaeltacht districts.
 They were defined precisely by designating district electoral divisions and townlands, and excluded many areas in which the number of Irish speakers had declined.
-Gaeltacht areas were recognised in six of the state's 26 counties: Donegal, Galway, Mayo, Kerry, Cork, and Waterford.
-Two areas of County Meath, were added in 1967.
+Gaeltacht areas were recognised in six of the state's 26 counties: Donegal, Galway, Mayo, Kerry, Cork, and Waterford, with County Clare, included in 1926, no longer counted.
+Two areas of County Meath, settled with Irish speakers in the 1930s, were added in 1967.
 Since then, there have been minor extensions: in 1974 to include Brandon, County Kerry and in Waterford, and in 1982 in Meath and Cork.

+There are 26 Gaeltacht Language Planning Areas defined under the Gaeltacht Act 2012.